 New to sourdough and not sure what I’m talking about?

-ready to have crisp and chewy dinner rolls tonight?
-Here Are Step by Step instructions and a printable recipe
+Ready to have crisp and chewy dinner rolls tonight?
+Here are step by step photos and a printable recipe

 Weigh out your ingredients with a digital scale and add everything except the yeast and salt to a bowl